tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/操作指南/设置安全事件通知_intl.md

 ## Scenarios
-You receive alarm notifications via internal message, SMS or emails when:
+You will receive alarm notifications via internal message, SMS or emails when:
 - Attack starts;
 - Attack ends (15 minutes after the attack);
 - Attacked IP is blocked;